Cary Lieberman, CAWA, Executive Director

 Lisa was a volunteer at Greenhill until she was hired as a staff member in 2016.
 She is a University of Oregon graduate and used to work in the hospitality industry.
 She shares her home with 4 pets, including a 1st Avenue Graduate, and spends her free time running, watching movies, and loving on her pets.

-Ginny Johnson, Cattery Manager, Greenhill Humane Society
+Ginny Johnson, Feline Receiving Coordinator, Greenhill Humane Society

 Ginny has been with Greenhill since 2005.
 She oversees the cattery staff, as well as the housing and care of all the felines that enter the shelter.
 “Being surrounded by animals is the best part of my job,” says Ginny, “and working with people who care about them as much as I do.”
 Ginny and her husband Kevin have four cats named Prudence, Putzi, Schuyler and George, and a pug named Nala.
 She loves baseball and is a huge Yankees fan.